BASICS EVERY TOURIST SHOULD KNOW ABOUT HEALTHCARE IN THAILAND

 Medication and Treatments Are Cheaper

-The biggest attraction for healthcare in Thailand is treatment is cheaper than in Western countries.
+The biggest attraction for healthcare in Thailand is that both treatments and prescription drugs are cheaper than in Western countries.
 Many healthcare practitioners and pharmacists can also speak English, being very accustomed to foreigners receiving healthcare there.

 Some of the most cost-effective procedures that people travel to Thailand for are cosmetic surgery, eye surgery and dental care.
 One can also easily identify a pharmacy with a white sign that contains a green cross and lettering on it.
 Independent pharmacies are often cheaper than buying from a pharmacy inside a hospital.